 Mayor of the City of Vaughan

-Mayor Maurizio Bevilacqua was elected Chair of The Regional Municipality of York Police Services Board in June 2021 and has served on the Board since 2017.
+The Honourable Maurizio Bevilacqua was re-elected Chair of the Regional Municipality of York Police Services Board in January 2022, and has served on the Board since 2017.

 Maurizio Bevilacqua is currently serving his third term as Mayor of the City of Vaughan.
 Prior to becoming Mayor, he was a Member of Parliament for 22 years, serving in several roles, including Minister of State for Finance, Minister of State for Science, Research and Development, and Chairman of the House of Commons Standing Committee on Finance.

 He is Chair of the Finance and Administration Committee for the Regional Municipality of York and Vice Chair of York Region Rapid Transit Corporation.
 Mayor Bevilacqua also serves as a Director on the Alectra Inc. Board and a member of Alectra’s Human Resources and Compensation Committee.
 He is a member of the Global City Leaders Advisory Board for the World Council on City Data and the Advisory Council for the Post-Graduate Certificate in Business Administration at York University's School of Continuing Studies.
 He is also a board member of The Abraham Global Peace Initiative as well as the former Chair of the Alectra Integration Committee, past Chair of PowerStream Energy Services, past Vice Chair of VersaBank and previous member of the Trilateral Commission.

 He is the Chair of the City of Vaughan Smart City Task Force and Chair of the Ready Resilient and Resourceful Committee.
 Mayor Bevilacqua is also Chair of the Vaughan Healthcare Precinct Advisory Task Force and Chair of the Vaughan Metropolitan Centre Sub-Committee.